firewizard11/CTF-Writeups/picoCTF/picoCTF-2023/Medium/hideme/README.md

 ![alt text](images/image-1.png)

 We can see that the zip archive has one file called `flag.png` and where it starts in the file so we can carve it out.
 I used the command `dd if=flag.png of=secret.zip bs=1 skip=39739` which gave me the zip archive

 ![alt text](images/image-2.png)

-Now we can just unzip it to get the file inside
+Now we can just unzip it to get the file inside.

 ![alt text](images/image-3.png)